ros-navigation/docs.nav2.org/setup_guides/urdf/setup_urdf.rst

 As discussed in the previous tutorial, one of the requirements for Navigation2 is the transformation from  ``base_link`` to the various sensors and reference frames.
 This transformation tree can range from a simple tree with only one link from the  ``base_link`` to ``laser_link`` or a tree comprised of multiple sensors located in different locations, each having their own coordinate frame.
 Creating multiple publishers to handle all of these coordinate frame transformations may become tedious.
 Therefore, we will be making use of the Robot State Publisher package to publish our transforms.

-The Robot State Publisher is a package of ROS2 that interacts with the tf2 package to publish all of the necessary transforms that can be directly inferred from the geometry and structure of the robot.
+The Robot State Publisher is a package of ROS 2 that interacts with the tf2 package to publish all of the necessary transforms that can be directly inferred from the geometry and structure of the robot.
 We need to provide it with the correct Universal Robot Descriptor File (URDF) and it will automatically handle publishing the transforms.
 This is very useful for complex transformations but it is still recommended for simpler transform trees.

 The Universal Robot Descriptor File (URDF) is an XML file that represents a robot model.
 In this tutorial, it will mainly be used to build transformations trees related with the robot geometry, but it also has other uses.
 One example is how it can be used in visualizing your robot model in RVIZ, a 3D Visualization tool for ROS, by defining visual components such as materials and meshes.
 Another example is how the URDF can be used to define the physical properties of the robot.
 These properties are then used in physics simulators such as Gazebo to simulate how your robot will interact in an environment.